burnedpopcorn/UnderTale-Web-Port/README.md

 I WILL NOT BE SHARING THE SOURCE CODE.
 EXTRACT THE ASSETS YOURSELF

 Files to host this yourself on your own website are in Releases

+### Issues
+Only issue currently is Screen becomes compressed horizontally when Exiting Fullscreen